mertdas/PrivKit/README.md

  ## Usage

- Simply load the cna file and type "privcheck"
+ Simply load the cna file and type "privcheck"<br>
  If you want to compile by yourself you can use:<br>
 ```x86_64-w64-mingw32-gcc -c cfile.c -o ofile.o```